machal/cssmine-content/animations-priklady.md

 First: Blinking Box
 -------------------

-This simple example will teach you the absolute basics of CSS animation.
+This simple example will teach you the absolute basics of CSS animations.
 The elements opacity will be changed in an infinite loop on mouse hover.

 First, define the progress of the animation using `@keyframes`: